Relintai/pandemonium_engine_docs/tutorials/shaders/shader_reference/canvas_item_shader.md

         VERTEX = (EXTRA_MATRIX * (WORLD_MATRIX * vec4(VERTEX, 0.0, 1.0))).xy;
     }

+Note:
-.. note:: `WORLD_MATRIX` is actually a modelview matrix.
+ `WORLD_MATRIX` is actually a modelview matrix.
 It takes input in local space and transforms it
           into view space.

 In order to get the world space coordinates of a vertex, you have to pass in a custom uniform like so: